YBilodeau/Metabolic-Syndrome-Prediction-Project/README.md

 | Triglycerides   | Triglycerides in Blood (mg/dL) |
 | MetabolicSyndrome | Presence or not of at least three of the five metabolic risk factors |

+## **Model Evaluation**
+### **Error Types**
+ In every binary classification problem we select one class to be the 'positive' class and one to be the 'negative' class.
+The positive class should be the one you are most interested in finding.
+For our Metabolic Syndrome dataset the positive class will be the presence of metabolic syndrome and the negative class will be the absence of metabolic syndrome.

+**Type 1 error:**
+If our model predicts that a mass is malignant, but it is in fact benign, it will have made a type 1 error.
+This is also known as a false positive
+**Type 2 error:**
+If our model predicts that a mass is benign, when in fact it is malignant, it will have made a type 2 error.
+This is is also known as a false negative.

+### **Scores**
+**Accuracy Scores**
+Accuracy is the metric that is most intuitive.
+This is defined as:

+$$
+accuracy = \frac{True  Positives + True  Negatives}{All  Samples}
+$$

+In other words accuracy is correct predictions our model made out of the total number of predictions.

+Pros:
+Accuracy is easy to understand and gives a combined picture of both kinds of errors in one number.

+Cons:
+Accuracy can be deceiving when a dataset is unbalanced.
+It also does not give specific information about the kinds of errors that a model is making.

+For example, we saw above that 66% of the instances in this dataset were negative.
+If our dataset were even more imbalanced, say 99.9% malignant, then a prediction that EVERYTHING is malignant would have a very high accuracy.
+However, that would not be a very useful model for actual medical use.
+More often we see the opposite: a disease is very rare, occurring .01% of the time or less, and a model that predicts that NO samples ever have the disease will have a high accuracy, but will actually be useless...and dangerous!

+**Recall Scores**
+When we want to reduce the number of false negatives, we want to improve recall.

+Recall is defined as:

+$$
+recall = \frac{True Positives}{False Negatives + True Positives}
+$$

+That is to say: how many samples did our model label as positive out of all of the true positive samples?

+Pros: A higher recall means a fewer false negative predictions, also known as type 2 errors.
+It's great for when classifying a positive as a negative is a costly mistake.

+Cons: Does not consider how many samples are falsely labeled as positive, or false positives.
+It does not penalize type 1 errors.

+In the case of this dataset, we might assume that the consequence for a false negative is that a person is less likely to make healthy lifestyle changes in order to take steps to lower the risk of heart disease and or to prevent type 2 diabetes, while the consequence for a false positive is not likley to have significant negative impact oter than emotional stress.

+### **Precision Scores**
+When we want to reduce the number of false positives, we want to improve precision.

+Precision is defined as:

+$$
+precision = \frac{True Positives}{False Positives + True Positives}
+$$

+In other words: What ratio of the samples that we predicted were in the positive class were actually in the positive class?

+Pros:  A high precision means fewer type 1 errors, or fewer false positives.
+This is a good metric to maximize if a false positive prediction is a costly mistake.

+Cons: Precision does not penalize a model for false negatives.
+It does not count type 2 errors.

+In this case precision would be measuring how many of the patients were diagnosed with metabolic syndrome were actually at risk of heart disease and or type 2 diabetes.

 ## **Model Comparison Summary and Conclusion**

 | Model | Train Accuracy Score | Test Accuracy Score | F1 Macro Average | F1 Weighted Average |